 Fraternity & Sorority Life (FSL) at East Tennessee State University is comprised of a community of campus leaders who are committed to success in all aspects of university life.
 FSL's membership is also committed to the mission and vision of the University and Student Life and Enrollment.
+Check us out on social media: Instagram, Facebook, and Twitter.

 Connect with us in person in the D.P.
 Culp Student Center, 2nd Floor, Ronald and Edith J. Carrier Center for Student Success and Engagement to explore all the aspects of our community and to learn about the rich heritage of fraternity and sorority life at ETSU!